-That’s what lead sheet playing is all about.
+That’s what playing lead sheets is all about.

 Lead sheet reading is much easier, especially if students can already read treble clef.
-While it’s, of course, important to learn to read both hands, lead sheets are also a great way to short-cut some of the tedium of learning to read so that students can open up some of those “closed doors” of music sooner.
+Of course it’s important to learn to read both hands.
+But lead sheets are a great way to short-cut some of the tedium of learning to read.
+This then allows students to open up some of those “closed doors” of music sooner.